What To Bring To Your Appointment

 What you need to do to prepare

 For your appointment, please bring comfortable clothing, preferably what you would normally sleep in.
-Pajama pants, t-shirt or gowns are appropriate attire.
+You will need to have a top and a bottom.
+Pajama top and pants, t-shirt, shorts, sweat/yoga pants are appropriate attire.
+Also, bring socks, flip flops, or bedroom slippers.
 Please note that we will be using a paste in order to apply the electrodes to your scalp.
 Patients with complex hairstyles, wigs or extensions may wish to remove these prior to coming in for the scheduled appointment.
 If you are on medications, take them as you usually do.
 Do not drink or eat anything that contains caffeine after 12:00 noon.
 You may be more comfortable bringing and using your own pillow.
 If you think you may have trouble sleeping in a different environment, ask your physician for a prescription sleep aid.
 Bring this aid with you to the sleep lab.
+Do not take your sleep aid until you arrive at the lab, we will chart the time you take it so we are certain you are able to drive home the next morning.

 About your appointment

 Your appointment has been made for you in conjunction with your primary insurance company requirements.
 As a private room has been reserved and a sleep technologist assigned, it is extremely important that you keep your appointment.
+A cancellation fee is applied to all patients who do not show for their appointment or for those who do not cancel within 48 hours prior to it.
 Please do not bring any valuables with you to the sleep lab.
 Accommodations can be made for spouses of family members at our facilities under special circumstances while patients are being scheduled, before the appointment night.

 Multiple Sleep Latency Test (MSLT)